martinecker/SkellyUltra/README.md

 ### Step 2: Set Up the REST Server

+This step is optional but highly recommended and required if you want to use the live mode media player provided by this integration.

-Set up and start the Skelly Ultra REST server on your Linux host.
+If you want to use the live mode audio feature, set up and start the Skelly Ultra REST server on your Linux host.
 See [skelly_ultra_srv/README.md](custom_components/skelly_ultra/skelly_ultra_srv/README.md) for detailed instructions.

 ### Step 3: Add the Integration in Home Assistant